 A lot of my research involves the Sloan Digital Sky Survey (SDSS).
 I joined the SDSS in 1992, when I was a postdoc at the IAS, where I worked on creating simulated data, devising the galaxy target selection algorithms, survey strategy and software, and proposal writing.
 I became one of the project's first External Participants when I moved to Ohio State in 1995, and I served as the first SDSS Scientific Publications Coordinator.
 Ohio State became an institutional member of the SDSS in 2005, and I was elected the Collaboration Spokesperson for SDSS-II (2005-2008), a program that completed the original goals of the SDSS and carried out additional surveys of distant supernovae and the Milky Way galaxy.
 The SDSS galaxy survey has been the main target for my work on interpretation of galaxy clustering, and some of my work on galaxy formation has also been aimed at SDSS data.
 In 2007 I also became the Project Scientist for SDSS-III, a six-year program of four surveys that is using the SDSS facilities to investigate new scientific areas.
-At this point, a large fraction of my research effort is devoted either directly to SDSS-III or to theoretical studies aimed at the eventual interpretation of SDSS-III data.
+A large fraction of my research effort is devoted either directly to SDSS-III or to theoretical studies aimed at the interpretation of SDSS-III data.
 SDSS-III has now completed its observations and is planning its final data release (SDSS DR12, January 2015), though some of the most interesting analyses of SDSS-III data are still in process.
 SDSS-IV began observations in 2014 and will continue through the end of the decade.
 All phases of the SDSS are summarized at the SDSS website.

 Since 2004, I have been collaborating with MacArthur Award winning artist Josiah McElheny on the design of cosmologically inspired sculptures, which have appeared in museums and gallery exhibitions in Columbus, New York, Chicago, Rochester, Seattle, Phoenix, and London.
 You can find some images, a description of the projects, and links to other accounts of the sculptures and our collaboration here.
 The most recent project that Josiah and I completed involved fiber plugplates from the SDSS (and, by circuitous routes, the communist revolutionary Auguste Blanqui and the author Jorge Luis Borges).